taylorlauck/assessment-8/conceptual.md

 - A component is created in React by creating a function (or a class in the past) that returns JSX.

 - What are some difference between state and props?
 - State is data that is local to a component.
 It is used to keep track of data that changes over time.
 Props are data that is passed from a parent component to a child component.
-Props are immutable.
+Props are immutab

 - What does "downward data flow" refer to in React?
 - Downward data flow refers to the idea that data is passed from parent components to child components.
 It is not passed from child components to parent components.